-In the early summer of 2019, TSRA will launch “Jack Lyle’s River Kids,” a new multi-year program made possible by the Jack Lyle Memorial Fund.
+In the early summer of 2019, TSRA launched “Jack Lyle’s River Kids,” a new multi-year program made possible by the Jack Lyle Memorial Fund.
 Our mission is to introduce disadvantaged inner-city youth to the wonders of nature via paddle-sport.

 This partnership with Sierra will be an excellent opportunity for us to learn from a fellow nonprofit group with a track record of conducting safe, successful outdoor events for youth.
 From this strong foundation, we hope to expand and grow in the future, and we believe our friend Jack Lyle would be very pleased.
 Here are two ways you can help: